borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 ### Macro analysis (fixed money supply):
 {: #macro }
-&nbsp;**1.** It is a singular global monetary protocol - Bitcoin Standard (world reserve currency), so no issues with conversion between currencies for global trade and international e-commerce.
+&nbsp;**1.** It is a singular interoperable global protocol for value transfer - Bitcoin Standard (world reserve currency), so no issues with conversion between currencies for global trade and international e-commerce.
 Optimal new monetary order engineered to be as efficient as possible.

 &nbsp;**2.** This would be apolitical money, so countries effectively would no longer have monetary policy, only fiscal.
 Economy will have natural business cycles and become be more stable.
 So swings should be much smaller since they could not artificialy rise as much because there is no government bailout (remember 2008 financial crisis).